onflow/fcl-contracts/README.md

 # FCL Contracts

 `FCLCrypto.cdc` and `FlowInteractionTemplateAudit.cdc` are contracts which revolve around [Interaction Templates](https://forum.onflow.org/t/flip-934-interaction-templates/3080) and can be used by the Flow Client Library (FCL).
-*Interaction Templates* are a concept to represent how to interact with a contract.
+*Interaction Templates* are a concept to alleviate interacting with a contract by handing out descriptive information in a defined textual data structure.
 Further information can be obtained by following the link above.

 `FCLCrypto.cdc` allows to verify the signatures for an account and check that the combined weight of the account keys reaches signing power.
 It provides the function `verifyUserSignatures` for user signatures and the function `verifyAccountProofSignatures` for account proof signatures.